telerik/xaml-docs/controls/radscheduleview/features/filtering.md

 # Filtering

-The RadScheduleView control enables you to filter its appointments and individual occurrences by passing a predicate a view definition's **AppointmentFilter** and **OccurrenceFilter** properties.
+The RadScheduleView control enables you to filter its appointments and individual occurrences by passing a predicate to a view definition's **AppointmentFilter** and **OccurrenceFilter** properties.
 While the AppointmentFilter will filter out the appointments which fulfil the predicate's condition, the OccurrenceFilter will check each individual occurence (including exceptions) of an recurring appointment.

 ## AppointmentFilter